Obwarzanek krakowski: History

-The obwarzanek, like the bagel, is derived from the pretzel.
-Pretzel's held religious significance due to both their ingredients and their shape.
-Pretzels were made using a simple recipe of flour and water, meaning they could be eaten during Lent when Christians were forbidden from eating eggs, lard or dairy products.
-As pretzels spread across Europe they made their way to Poland, where the German "beugel" ("ring", or "bracelet" became "bagel" Obwarzanek itself is derived from the Polish word for parboiling, a distinctive process to bagel making.
-It is believed that the bagel was further developed from this common root.

-The earliest known references to obwarzanki being baked in Kraków, Poland's former royal capital, appear in the accounts of the court of Queen Jadwiga and her consort King Władysław II Jagiełło.
-An entry dated to 2 March 1394 mentions the product using both its Polish name and its equivalent in Polish Medieval Latin, circuli, or "rings": "for the queen, for rings of obwarzanki [pro circulis obarzankij], 1 grosz".In modern times, obwarzanki have been sold not only in shops and bakeries, but also from street carts.
+The earliest known references to obwarzanki being baked in Kraków, Poland's former royal capital, appear in the accounts of the court of Queen Jadwiga and her consort King Vladislaus II Jagiełło.
+An entry dated to 2 March 1394 mentions the product using both its Polish name and its equivalent in Polish Medieval Latin, circuli, or "rings": "for the queen, for rings of obwarzanki [pro circulis obarzankij], 1 grosz".

+In 1496, King John Albert granted the bakers' guild of the city of Kraków a monopoly on baking white bread, including obwarzanki.
+This privilege was subsequently confirmed by all Polish kings up to John III Sobieski.
+Initially, obwarzanki could be made only during Lent by bakers specially designated for that purpose by the guild.
+The guild issued a decree in 1611 regulating the sale of obwarzanki inside the city walls and the choice of bakers who were allowed to sell them.

+A radical change took place in the 19th century.
+On 22 January 1802, a decree was signed which stipulated that any baker had the right to bake obwarzanki when it was his turn to do so.
+The bakers authorised to bake obwarzanki were selected by the drawing of lots.
+The custom of drawing lots probably ended in 1849, there being no evidence that it continued after that date.
+This could mean that, over time, the rules were relaxed and any baker could make obwarzanki on any day of the year, as is still the case today.

+Obwarzanki were sold from stalls which opened before 6 a.m. so that the inhabitants of Kraków could buy them freshly baked early in the morning.
+The guild monitored the quality and freshness of the products, eight of its members being responsible for carrying out checks on stalls.
+Any transgressions were severely punished.
+Eventually, people started selling obwarzanki in other ways.
+As late as the 1950s, they were sold straight from wicker baskets.

+In modern times, obwarzanki have been sold not only in shops and bakeries, but also from street carts.
 There are between 170 and 180 such carts offering obwarzanki in Kraków today.
 An average of almost 150,000 are sold on the Kraków market in a single day.

 The obwarzanek krakowski often features in campaigns to promote Kraków.
 As a well-known symbol of Kraków and Lesser Poland, it is often used in advertising aimed at locals and tourists alike.
 It has also won an award at the Nasze Kulinarne Dziedzictwo (Our Culinary Heritage) competition, and received a prize at the 2003 Polagra Farm international fair in Poznań.
 It always features at the Święto Chleba bread festival, an event that is held regularly in Kraków.